asjad99/asjad99/README.md

 - AI plays a key role in operation and strategic future business Decision Making

    - At operational level AI can provide recommendations to support business process executions.
-We explorate this application in the following project:

- [DeepProcess:](https://github.com/asjad99/DeepProcess) - Predictive Process Monitoring using Memory Augmented Neural Networks [[Paper](https://arxiv.org/pdf/1802.00938.pdf)] [[Blog Post](https://www.asjadk.io/deepprocess/)]
+We explorate this application in the following project  [DeepProcess:](https://github.com/asjad99/DeepProcess) Project where we use Memory Augmented Neural Networks  for Predictive Process Monitoring. see  [[Paper](https://arxiv.org/pdf/1802.00938.pdf)] [[Blog Post](https://www.asjadk.io/deepprocess/)]

    - At Strategic level AI can help bussiness come up with robust plans.
-We explore this in the following project:
-     - [Alpha-GS](https://github.com/asjad99/rosetta_stone) - Decision making in adversarial settings using Game tree Search Combined With satisfiability(SAT)  [Paper]() [[Blog Post](https://www.asjadk.io/strategic_resilience/)]
+We explore this in the Alpha-GS project: [Alpha-GS](https://github.com/asjad99/rosetta_stone) - Decision making in adversarial settings using Game tree Search Combined With satisfiability(SAT)  [Paper]() [[Blog Post](https://www.asjadk.io/strategic_resilience/)]

 - Deep Learning Architectures LIKE LSTMs, MANNs and Transformers provides methods for modeling sequatial data problems.
   -  [Yanga](https://github.com/asjad99/Yanga)  - A framework for Sequential Data Modeling [[Case Study](https://www.asjadk.io/music/)]